Anniversary of the Federal Court System

 Facts About the Judiciary Act of 1789

-- The Judiciary Act 1789 established the federal court system separate from individual state courts.
+- The Judiciary Act of 1789 established the federal court system separate from individual state courts.

 - President George Washington signed it into law on September 24, 1789.